2called-chaos/mcl/Readme.md

     * Bundler gem (`gem install bundler`)
   * git (`apt-get install git` / `brew install git`)
   * Unixoid OS (such as Ubuntu/Debian, OS X, maybe others)
-    * Windows might work as well but I haven't tested it (some features will definitely not work):
-      * world backups (use of tar CLI utility)
-      * autoupdate/snap2date (use of symlinks)
+    * Windows support is in the work
   * local minecraft server(s)
     * **WARNING:** Some feature require the gamerule `logAdminCommands` to be set to true!